D.Gray-man: Popularity

 Zassosha's manga magazine, Puff, ranked the series the seventh-best long-story manga of 2006.
 In France, it received the Best Manga Series of 2006 award at the Anime and Manga 2007 French Grand Prix (organized by Animeland) and the 2006 Manga of the Year award from Webotaku.
-The anime DVDs have also been popular, ranking high on several Japanese animation DVD lists from 2007 to 2009, and the series was listed as a most-watched anime of the week.
-Its novelizations were also well-received; the second volume was the third-bestselling novel in Japan in 2006.
+Its novelizations were also well-received; the second volume was the third best-selling novel in Japan in 2006.
 D.Gray-man's characters have also inspired cosplay.
-On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, D.Gray-man ranked #95.
+On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150.000 people voted for their top 100 manga series, D.Gray-man ranked 95th.